katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

 Check Mode As A Drift Test
 ``````````````````````````

-In the above setup, `--check` mode in Ansible can be used as a layer of testing as well.
+In the above setup, `--check` mode in Assible can be used as a layer of testing as well.
 If running a deployment playbook against an
-existing system, using the `--check` flag to the `ansible` command will report if Ansible thinks it would have had to have made any changes to
+existing system, using the `--check` flag to the `assible` command will report if Assible thinks it would have had to have made any changes to
 bring the system into a desired state.

 This can let you know up front if there is any need to deploy onto the given system.
 Ordinarily, scripts and commands don't run in check mode, so if you